wikimedia/mediawiki-services-mobileapps/README.md

 ### Tests

-The template also includes a test suite a small set of executable tests.
+There is also a small set of executable tests.
 To fire them up, simply run:

 ```
 npm test